mawrkus/js-unit-testing-guide/README.md

 ### ✨ Name your tests properly

 Tests names should be concise, explicit, descriptive and in correct English.
 Read the output of the test runner and verify that it is understandable!

-Keep in mind that someone else will read it too and that tests can be the live documentation of the code.
+Keep in mind that someone else will read it too and that tests can be the live documentation of the code:

 **:(**